 How can you deal with non-biological depression?
 The best thing you can do is to resolve the spiritual conflicts within you – most often with good grace-based Biblical counseling.
 However, if you need that little bit of extra guidance you could always go to a Christian mental health clinic to help you with your depression.

 Biological depression is such that counseling, prayer or setting your mind on Biblical truth will not alleviate it.
 As a doctor friend once told me, “You can’t think you way out of this kind of depression.”
 Some of the reasons for biological depression include illness which changes the body chemistry such as a stroke, some medications, drug or alcohol abuse, extreme fatigue, hormone imbalance, and heredity.
+Alcohol abuse can be a vicious cycle as some drink it to relieve their depression while others become alcoholics and get depression as a result.
+Thankfully, there is treatment for alcohol abuse out there and it can even help those who have developed an eating disorder alongside their alcohol dependency.

 What can help with biological depression?
 Thank God that we live in a time when there are both natural and traditional medications that can help people who have this kind of depression.
 See your doctor to discuss your options for this kind of treatment.
 And listen Christian – there is no need to feel guilty or ashamed if you need to take a natural or prescription medication for depression.
 Would you feel this way if you had to take thyroid medication?
 Of course not.
 So why feel guilty or ashamed about taking medication for biological depression?
 If you would like to try a natural approach to treating depression, you can shop at Pure Relief for a wide range of CBD and hemp products.